TOP

 is no charge for Dramamine.
 Nor usually is there

-a charge for speaking to a nurse.
+a charge for speaking to a nurse to ask general questions.
 There is a

 diabetic, have MS, sleep apnea, or carry oxygen when

-you require a refrigerator in your cabin to keep
+you require a refrigerator in your stateroom to keep

-medications cool be sure to book the category
+medications cold be sure to book the category

 least 30 days before departure

-of what special medical equipment or medications you want to carry onto the ship.
-Guests
+to report what special medical equipment or medications you will need to carry onto the ship.
+Guests may not board ship until such

-a handicap cabin to fill out medical forms verifying
+a handicap cabin is to fill out medical forms verifying

 the need for such a cabin, along with presenting